ibm-cloud-docs/BlockStorage/getting-started.md

 For more information about using {{site.data.keyword.blockstorageshort}} with the {{site.data.keyword.containerlong}}, see [Storing data on classic IBM Cloud Block Storage](/docs/containers?topic=containers-block_storage).

-For more information about replicating data on IBM Cloud Block Storage for Classic, see [Replication and Disaster Recovery – Replicating Data](docs/BlockStorage?topic=BlockStorage-replication&interface=ui).

 ## Before you begin
 {: #prereqs}
 {: step}